Reviewing Renalytix AI (RNLX) & Its Peers

-Renalytix AI (NASDAQ: RNLX) is one of 41 public companies in the “Medical laboratories” industry, but how does it compare to its peers?
-We will compare Renalytix AI to related companies based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.
+Renalytix AI (NASDAQ: RNLX) is one of 41 public companies in the “Medical laboratories” industry, but how does it weigh in compared to its peers?
+We will compare Renalytix AI to related businesses based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, valuation, risk and earnings.

-This is a breakdown of current recommendations for Renalytix AI and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Renalytix AI and its peers, as reported by MarketBeat.

 |Sell Ratings